sacha-l/substrate-seminar/scheduled/2022/10-26-subalfred.md

 * `storage-key`
 * `workspace`

-Xavier will go through this list, with a focus on using `convert` in a project's CI and how to use `state` on a template chain.
+Xavier will go through this list, with a focus on using `check` in a project's CI and how to use `state` on a template chain.

 ### Links and resources